zendframework/zend-expressive-authentication-oauth2/docs/book/grant/refresh_token.md

 }
 ```

+The values are as follows:

-The `token_type` is the type of generated token (Bearer).
-The `expires_in` is
+- The `token_type` is the type of generated token (here, and generally, Bearer).
-an integer representing the TTL (in seconds) of the access token.
+- `expires_in` is an integer representing the time-to-live (in seconds) of the
+  access token.
-The `refresh_token` a token that can be used to refresh the `access_token` when
+- The `refresh_token` a token that can be used to refresh the `access_token`
-expired.
+  when expired.
-The `access_token` contains a `JWT` signed with the authorization server’s
+- The `access_token` contains a JSON Web Token (JWT) signed with the
-private key.
-This token must be used in the `Authorization` request HTTP header.
+  authorization server’s private key.
+This token must be used in the
+  `Authorization` request HTTP header on all subsequent requests.